-1. The model and serial number of the wood heater
+- the model and serial number of the wood heater:

-2. The place, price and date of purchase
+- the place, price and date of purchase; and

-3. Reasonable details of the defect
+- reasonable details of the defect.

-To obtain replacement or repair under this Warranty, the wood heater must be returned to the original place of purchase (and collected from there once the replacement or repair is complete) at your cost.
-Scandia will not be responsible for any associated freight, disconnection or re-installation costs (including labour costs).
+To obtain replacement or repair under this Warranty, the wood heater must be returned to the original place of purchase (and collected from there once the replacement or repair is complete) at Your cost.
+Scandia will not be responsible for any associated freight, disconnection or reinstallation costs (including labour costs).
 Scandia will only be responsible for transport of the wood heater from the original place of purchase to Scandia's premises (and back), and replacement or repair in accordance with this Warranty.